go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 gitea doctor recreate-table user
 ```

-This will cause Gitea to recreate these tables and copy the old data into the new table
+This will cause Gitea to recreate the user table and copy the old data into the new table
 with the defaults set appropriately.

 You can ask Gitea to recreate multiple tables using: